All Episodes

 Well, there is, but people are not assimilating to it.

-What we want as conservative Republicans is for that assimilation to take place.
+What we want, as conservative Republicans, is for that assimilation to take place.

 Learning English is the fastest way they're going to be able to get a good job and have a good career.

-Learning English and learning American history, becoming Americans, is the greatest thing in the world for people.
+Learning English and learning American history, becoming Americans is the greatest thing in the world for people.

-Not as people who show up at the polls every two or four years.
+We're actually interested in them as human beings, not as people who show up at the polls every two or four years.

-But the Democrats, that's that's their primary objective.
+But the Democrats, that's their primary objective.

-They said they've they've got, they need their permanent underclass.
+They need their permanent underclass.

 They need to replace demographics that they're losing because of various policies.